PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-12.md

 added.
 Rerun the raw-call inventory before selecting the next complete quantized or layout family.

+The next isolated family is Dequantize→Reshape→Quantize, repeated three times immediately after quantized TransposeConv fusion.
+A positive fixture and a mismatched-quantization no-op fixture first fixed its linearity, dtype, per-tensor quantization equivalence, rewiring, and output metadata contract.
+The 106-line implementation then moved unchanged to `passes/quantized_reshape.py`; the lowerer retains a thin compatibility wrapper, and all three production call locations and their ordering relative to TransposeConv remain unchanged.

+Sequential verification completed with:

+- `2 passed` for success and mismatched-quantization characterization;
+- `3 passed, 22 deselected` including the ownership architecture contract;
+- `1092 passed, 5 deselected, 2 warnings in 140.75s` for the full direct suite.

+The next checkpoint should make this implementation differential-index and LayoutState aware, replace its three raw calls with one-spec ordered runner calls, and add relevant-no-op snapshot coverage before running the numeric corpus gate.

 ## Previous pause checkpoint — `fb-refactor2` after `19cb989`

 ### Completed work